INT2 - Plymouth in the global market place

 The Plan seeks to build upon Plymouth’s strengths in the global market place.

 The city will actively work to promote Plymouth's position in the global market place, using the Britain's Ocean City brand and building on the strengths that the city already has, particularly in relation to defence and marine sciences and high technology manufacturing as well as its maritime location.
-The city will encourage business growth and inward investment and assist more businesses to export and access new markets.
+The City will encourage business growth and inward investment and assist more businesses to export and access new markets, supported by optimal post-BREXIT port and other trade arrangements.

 Plymouth needs to continue to play to its strengths and drive up productivity and prosperity for all.
 It needs to take account of what makes the city stand out in an increasingly crowded global market place to foster and attract enterprise and investment in high value, productive sectors.
 The city must help more businesses to start trading internationally and support those currently exporting to exploit new markets as set out in Policy GRO1.
 Businesses that export tend to experience higher levels of productivity, improved competitiveness in domestic markets and by tapping into global markets, greater incentives to innovate.
 In order to ensure that Plymouth has international links that provide businesses with access to wider markets for the movement of goods and services and which supports a vibrant visitor economy, it is important to safeguard and support the city's strategic connectivity to global markets as set out in Policy SPT8 of the Joint Local Plan.